thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Connections to the Cloud**

-After completing this episode, you should be able to:

-Discuss the various options for connecting your local network to the cloud

-**Description:** In this episode, you will learn about the many options that exist for connecting to your cloud resources.
-These many options vary from a simple public Internet connection to a completely private, direct connection to the cloud.

-### **Connections to the Cloud**

 There are many options when needing connectivity to your cloud resources - these include:

 - Public Internet connection A public Internet connection to the public cloud utilizes the existing infrastructure of the internet to establish connectivity between the user's local network and the cloud provider's data centers, offering accessibility and convenience for accessing cloud resources from virtually any location.
 While cost-effective and widely available, public Internet connections may present security and performance challenges compared to dedicated or private connectivity options.